 ‘Membering Austin Clarke.
 Wilfrid Laurier University Press

-Overall, ’Membering Austin Clarke makes for a lively and often fascinating mix of literary criticism that, with some exceptions (e.g., the under-contextualized creative contribution by Giovanna Riccio, which may be confusing to a reader less familiar with Clarke’s work), is well-judged and imaginatively structured.
-The careful placing of different but interweaving contributions and kinds of contributors works iteratively and accumulatively, like the jazz music that Clarke loved almost as much as his own skilfully mixed home martinis.
-The essays circle and recircle the beginnings of Clarke’s writing career, his life-long interrogation of his Caribbean roots, his experience and representation of Canadian urban spaces, and his complex sense of “Black Atlantic” connectedness (with its own sometimes ineffable and spectral temporality, as Winfried Siemerling considers in his fine analysis of Clarke’s 2015 memoir, ’Membering).
-The essays attend to Clarke’s ambivalent location as a writer who was, as André Forget argues, “never only a Canadian” (156) but whose life and work straddled more than one place and challenged the status quo of CanLit.
-They address the question of genre, style, and formal experimentation in Clarke’s writing, while also considering his working methods and relationships with editors and publishers, not just as individuals but as representatives of a wider institutional apparatus of canonicity.
+Overall, ’Membering Austin Clarke makes for a lively and often fascinating mix which, with some exceptions (e.g., the undercontextualized creative contribution by Giovanna Riccio, which may be confusing to a reader less familiar with Clarke’s work), is well judged and imaginatively structured.
+The careful placing of different but interweaving contributions and kinds of contributors, works iteratively and accumulatively, like the jazz music Clarke loved almost as much as his own skilfully mixed home martinis.
+The chapters circle and recircle the beginnings of Clarke’s writing career; his lifelong interrogation of his Caribbean roots; his experience of and representation of Canadian urban spaces and of a more complex sense of “Black Atlantic” connectedness (with its own sometimes ineffable and spectral temporality, as Winfried Siemerling’s fine analysis of Clarke’s 2015 memoir, ’Membering, considers); his ambivalent location as a writer who was, as André Forget argues, “never only a Canadian” (156), but whose life and work straddled more than one place and challenged the status quo of CanLit; the question the question of genre, style, and formal experimentation in his writing; and Clarke’s working methods and relationships with editors and publishers, not just as individuals but as the representatives of a wider institutional apparatus of canonicity.

-One absolute highlight of this collection is Asha Varadharajan’s article “The Wordshop of the Kitchen,” which places into a mesmerizingly effective dialogic relation a reading of Paule Marshall’s Triangular Road: A Memoir (2009), Marshall’s classic short story “To Da-Duh, in Memoriam” (1967), and Clarke’s own memoir, Growing Up Stupid Under the Union Jack (1980).
-Those essays in the book that deal directly with Clarke’s archive and that reproduce and revaluate Clarke’s letters, diaries, working papers, and previously unpublished writings are also extremely valuable, no less because they are collected in one place.
+One absolute highlight of this collection is Asha Varadharajan’s chapter “The Workshop of the Kitchen” which places into a mesmerizingly effective dialogic relation a reading of Paule Marshall’s Triangular Road: A Memoir (2009), her classic short story “To Da-duh, in Memoriam” (1967); and Clarke’s own memoir, Growing Up Stupid Under the Union Jack (1980).
+Those chapters in the book which deal directly with Clarke’s archive and which reproduce and revaluate Clarke’s letters, diaries, working papers, and previously unpublished writings are also extremely valuable, not least because they are collected in one place.
 Some critical contributions are perhaps limited by their critical apparatus, turning to an almost exclusively American and/or African American critical framework for a reading of Clarke’s work rather than a more nuanced and, arguably, appropriate focus on Canadian and Caribbean writers and on Clarke’s transnational writing within these wider diasporic circuits of influence, context, and exchange.
-However, this is a valuable and welcome volume that brings into focus the prolific writings of a key figure in Canadian and in Anglophone Caribbean literature.
+However, this is a valuable and welcome volume which brings into focus the prolific writings of a key figure in Canadian and in Anglophone Caribbean literature.